Jewels of Vietnam & Cambodia Mekong River All-Gay Cruise Tour

 FAQ - Preparations for the trip

-Aboard the Mekong Navigator, attire is casual and comfortable during the day, with resort-style clothing, and comfortable, but sturdy, footwear for excursions.
+Aboard the Mekong Jewel, attire is casual and comfortable during the day, with resort-style clothing, and comfortable, but sturdy, footwear for excursions.
 Evening wear consists of open-neck shirts, trousers, skirt, or similar attire.
 Footwear is always required in all public areas, and when navigating stairs on board.

 Onboard Account & Currency